trooperandz/Trivia-Game/README.md

  * Bootstrap was used for this project.

- * The project features the backstretch.js plugin, for question and answer container background images.
+ * The project features the backstretch.js plugin, which generates question and answer container background images relevant to question.

  * Google fonts were used for program text.